Understand why you've been charged

-If this total charged amount is more than your billing threshold (the amount that triggers a charge), the extra costs will be added to your outstanding balance for the next charge.
+If your total advertising costs are greater than your payment threshold (the amount that triggers a charge), the extra costs will be added to your outstanding balance for the next charge.

 - On 19 February, 30 days after your last automatic charge, you're charged partway through the day.

 - In the 30-day period, you accrued costs of £175, and you received service adjustments of £0.50.
 So the amount that you owe for this period is £174.50 (£175 - £0.50).